kevinmeziere/project-fifo.github.io/jingles/usermanagement.md

 - **Name** The users name.
 - **Groups**  The groups the user belongs to.

-Clicking on the hyperlinked users name will take you to the users detail page as explained in a subsection below.
+Clicking on a hyperlinked username will take you to the user's detail page as explained in a subsection below.

-### creation
+### Creation

 To create a user click on the ![add user](/assets/img/jingles/users-add.png) button.